4 Day Backpacking Glacier National Park – Exploring Glacier

 Unplug and Recharge

 Four day Glacier Park backpacking trips are very popular because for more people, they’re the “right” amount of time in the backcountry.
 You’ll visit parts of the park that most visitors don’t even know exist.
 Spend your days in sub-alpine and alpine meadows among Glacier’s towering peaks.
 On the trail, your guide points out features of interest, identify flora and fauna, and be on the lookout for wildlife.
 You’ll camp in Glacier’s beautiful and backcountry campgrounds.
 Almost all campsites are located near lakes or streams, offering opportunities for fishing and or swimming.
+Take a look below for more details on itinerary, suggested fitness level and typical routes we take!

 Pricing